Here’s a look at the life of Chuck Yeager, the first man to fly faster than the speed of sound.

 March 1, 1975 - Retires from the Air Force, continues to consult as a test pilot.

-December 23, 1975 - Congress awards Yeager a special Silver Medal for bravery when breaking the sound barrier.
-The White House ceremony takes place a year later with President Ford.
+December 23, 1975 - Congress awards Yeager a special Silver Medal for bravery for breaking the sound barrier.
+The White House ceremony takes place a year later with President Gerald Ford.

 October 21, 1983 - “The Right Stuff” premieres, with Sam Shepard playing the role of Yeager; breaking the sound barrier is the movie’s opening scene.

-1985 - Receives the Presidential Medal of Freedom from President Reagan.
+1985 - Receives the Presidential Medal of Freedom from President Ronald Reagan.

 October 14, 1997 - Commemorates the 50th anniversary of breaking the sound barrier by doing it again in an F-15 fighter.

 October 26, 2002 - Flies another “Glamorous Glennis,” an F-15 Eagle, to break the sound barrier at Mach 1.45.

-April 2003 - Yeager's children file a lawsuit in California's Nevada County Superior Court regarding the handling of his revocable living trust.
-Yeager and his daughter Susan are co-trustees.
+April 2003 - Yeager’s children file a lawsuit in California’s Nevada County Superior Court over the handling of his revocable living trust.
+Yeager and his daughter, Susan, are co-trustees.

-March 30, 2006 - The referee judge rules in Chuck Yeager's favor against his children's lawsuit.
+March 30, 2006 - The referee judge rules in Yeager’s favor against his children’s lawsuit.

 November 2007 - Sues AT&T, claiming Cingular Wireless, which is owned by AT&T, had used his name in a press release without his permission.
 Wins the lawsuit June 8, 2012, and is awarded $135,000 in damages.

 August 22, 2008 - Yeager’s children lose the appeal in California Appellate Court of the March 30, 2006 verdict.

 December 2009 - Files a civil lawsuit against Virgin America Inc. for using his name in their advertising without his permission.
 The airline sent an email to frequent flyers mentioning Yeager and Buzz Aldrin.
 Aldrin does not join in the litigation.
 Virgin America and Yeager reach an initial settlement in July 2011, and the settlement is enforced in 2012.